The pros and cons of a subscription business model are:

 Pro: Subscription business operates in a consistent market

-Subscription businesses operate in a consistent market due to the nature of their revenue model.
+Subscription businesses operate in a consistent market because of the nature of their revenue model.
 Which is based on recurring payments.
 Unlike traditional businesses that experience fluctuations in sales due to market volatility.
 Whereas, subscription businesses benefit from a more stable financial environment.
-A McKinsey & Company study shows subscription businesses predict cash flow more.
+A McKinsey & Company study shows subscription businesses predict cash flow.
 This predictability allows business owners to plan and allocate resources efficiently.
 This reduces the risk associated with market volatility.

 Recurly reports subscription businesses experience 6-8% churn rates.
 This means that you can focus more on growth rather than acquiring new customers.
 This retention also makes for a more loyal customer base.
 It can lead to valuable word-of-mouth marketing and brand advocacy.